A funding and professional development opportunity for incoming Ph.D. students at Michigan State University

 We are seeking unique, highly competent, and creative individuals looking to lead the next generation of sustainability scholarship.
 We seek people who look for opportunities, who conduct their work inclusively towards others, and who regularly cross disciplinary boundaries.
 SMEP Scholars embody the tenacity, humility, and creativity characteristic of the Spartan spirit, and they proactively apply these qualities to the definition and practice of sustainability scholarship.

-Brief biographies of previous cohorts of Scholars can be found on the SMEP People page.
+Brief biographies of previous cohorts of Scholars can be found at:

 Students may not apply to the Program directly.
-They must be nominated by a faculty member of the SMEP Executive Committee.
-SMEP Executive Committee Members are allowed and encouraged to nominate students whose major professors are not members of the SMEP Executive Committee; non-SMEP faculty should contact an Executive Committee member to exercise this option.
-(For a list of members, see the SMEP People page).
-However, each Executive Committee member may only nominate one student per year.
+They must be nominated by a faculty member.
+Each faculty member may only nominate one student per year.
 SMEP encourages nominations for students with underrepresented backgrounds, including but not limited to considerations of ethnicity, gender, religion, age, sexual orientation, training, disabilities, and parental status.

-The faculty sponsor must submit a nomination packet that includes the following items in order in a single PDF:
+The faculty nominator should prepare a nomination packet that includes the following items in order in a single PDF:

 If you are otherwise interested in getting involved with SMEP, please contact Paul Thompson at email@example.com